Emigrants to Oregon in 1840

 JUDSON, Adelia (1811-1890): m1.
 1839 OLLEY, James; m2.
 LESLIE, David Rev.; d

-/o Nathaniel and Rhoda (Hall) Judson; came around Cape Horn in 1840 with missionary party as missionary and teacher; d. of paralytic stroke; buried at Salem Pioneer Cemetery, Salem, Marion Co, OR
+/o Lewis and Sally (Hubbell) Judson; came around Cape Horn in 1840 with missionary party as missionary and teacher; d. of paralytic stroke; buried at Salem Pioneer Cemetery, Salem, Marion Co, OR

 JUDSON, Helen Cooper (1834-1903 ): m'd MCCLANE, John B.; d/o Lewis and Elmira (Roberts) Judson.
 After her arrival in Oregon she settled with her parents at the mission below Salem.
 She later moved to Salem where she spent the remainder of her life.
 In 1843 she married John Burch McClane.
 About five years before her death she was thrown from a buggy and was paralyzed on the left side from that time on.
 In 1902 she took another fall that further weakened her condition.
 Helen was the last survivor of the missionary ship.
 She died Oct 1, 1903 and is buried at Salem Pioneer Cemetery, Salem, Marion Co, OR along with her husband and other family members